 If you need a shoulder replacement due to a completely torn and irreparable rotator cuff, severe shoulder fracture, or dislocation, you may need a reverse shoulder replacement.
-At Austin Shoulder Institute, with locations in Austin, Cedar Park, and Round Rock, Texas, Robert Graham, MD, and Benjamin Szerlip, DO, are board-certified orthopedic surgeons with expertise in performing reverse shoulder replacement procedures.
+You are in good hands with the team at Austin Shoulder Institute, in Austin, TX, led by Robert Graham, MD, a board-certified orthopedic surgeon.
+He has years of expertise in performing reverse shoulder replacement procedures.
 Call or make an appointment online today.

 What is a reverse shoulder replacement?